 Heroin, morphine, and opioids continue their presence in television news reports.
+These drugs are also often present in gritty crime dramas and movies dealing with addiction.
 You are familiar with these drugs.
 But what do you know about synthetic heroin?
 Synthetic heroin includes a wide variety of prescription medications used both legally and illegally in addiction.
 Synthetic opioids also include multiple drugs used in heroin detox or treatment.
 These drugs help people overcome addiction.
 But many people abuse them.
 Methadone is one such drug.

 Widespread Synthetic Heroin Use in the US